Program Coordinator District Assets

 Program coordinator job in Tucson, AZ

-Two positions available, either 20 or 24 hours per week
+is 20 hours per week

 Catholic Community Services of Southern Arizona, Inc. (CCS) is thriving!
 For 90 years, CCS has focused its mission to strengthen families, support communities, provide compassionate services, and deliver excellence.
 Providing Help.
 Creating Hope.
 Serving All.